vincedarley/homebridge-plugin-bwaspa/README.md

 Version 3.0.0-beta.1 adds Matter accessory support alongside the existing HomeKit exposure path.
 Because of that, this release now requires Homebridge 2.0.0 beta.85 or later, running on Node 22 or Node 24.
 Note that Matter support is currently a work in progress - it may not work correctly, or at all, depending on your Matter setup and the rate I debug and fix issues in this plugin.

-The plugin keeps control state in sync whether you manipulate the spa through Home, Siri, Matter controllers, physical controls on the spa, or the Balboa spa app, and takes account of situations such as filter cycles where some pumps cannot be turned off.
+The plugin keeps control state in sync whether you manipulate the spa through Home, Siri, Matter controllers, physical controls on the spa, and takes account of situations such as filter cycles where some pumps cannot be turned off.
+The Balboa Wifi module on your Spa only allows 1 connection at a time.
+This means you cannot use this plugin and also use the BWA Smartphone app.

 The default behaviour is to discover your spa automatically on the network, query it for supported controls, and create accessories automatically.
 You can override much of that behaviour through Homebridge Config UI.
 The plugin can also automatically correct the spa clock when daylight savings or other clock drift occurs.

-## Version 3.0.0-beta.1

-- Plugin version updated to 3.0.0-beta.1.
-- Minimum runtime is now Homebridge 2.0.0-beta.85 with Node 22 or Node 24.
-- Added Matter accessory infrastructure and initial Matter mappings for pumps, blower, lights, switches, thermostat, temperature sensor, locks, and water flow status.
-- Pump and blower Matter Level Control handling now follows the Matter Pump setpoint mapping semantics.

 <p align="left">
   <a href="https://github.com/vincedarley/homebridge-plugin-bwaspa"><img src="https://raw.githubusercontent.com/vincedarley/homebridge-plugin-bwaspa/master/graphics/home.png" height="400"></a>